Greater Brisbane hot air balloon flights with Floating Images

 It’s such an awesome time to be awake.
 The air is cool and refreshing, the light fragmented and wistful.
 Mist rises gently from surrounding paddocks where sleepy cows eye our group somewhat suspiciously.
 A halo of light is just perceptible on the eastern horizon.
 It’s truly serene — and on any normal day I would miss it entirely.

-But not today.
+Not today.
 This particular paddock outside Ipswich, 30 minutes’ drive west of the Brisbane CBD, is the launch site for Floating Images, which offers one-hour Greater Brisbane hot air balloon flights.

 Our soon-to-be winged chariot is currently lying flat on the damp grass and we’ve just completed the mandatory safety briefing with affable owner and operator Graeme Day.
 With his ballooning career spanning 25 years and 2,000+ hours of flying experience, I feel we’re in safe hands — and I get the feeling Graeme is just as excited about today’s flights as he was 25 years ago.
 He’s also a passionate advocate for Ipswich and the Greater Brisbane and Scenic Rim region over which we’ll soon be soaring.